fanxiaohong/CGPD-CSNet/README.md

 @Article{Fan2021,
-  author    = {Xiaohong Fan and Yin Yang and Ke Chen and Jianping Zhang and Ke Dong}, journal   = {arXiv}, title     = {A Unifying Multi-sampling-ratio CS-MRI Framework With Two-grid-cycle Correction and Geometric Prior Distillation}, year      = {2022},
+  author    = {Xiaohong Fan and Yin Yang and Ke Chen and Jianping Zhang and Ke Dong}, journal   = {arXiv}, title     = {An Interpretable MRI Reconstruction Network with Two-grid-cycle Correction and Geometric Prior Distillation}, year      = {2022},
 }
 ```